nt246/physalia-lcwgs/day_1/markdowns/data_processing.md

 <br>

-> Hint: We move between directories using the `cd` command in the Unix
+> Hint: We move between directories using the `cd` command and can view
-> shell.
-New directories can be created using the `mkdir` command in
+> the content of directories with the `ls` command in the Unix shell.
-> Unix shell.

 <br>